How To Invest In The Stock MarketUpdated: December 31, 2016

 - A Beginner’s Guide To Investing in Anything and Everything Part 2

 You should determine how much of your time you can devote to studying and monitoring your investments.
 Remember that businesses experience lean and peak seasons and the money market fluctuates, if you are out of the loop when these things happen, chances are you won’t see your money back.
-Keep this in mind when you finally choose your investment.

 - Explaining The Stock Market To A 12-year Old Kid Part 1